georgejhunt/youtube/tubetools/cookbook.md

 ```
 9. A folder was created at /output containing a zim file with a size of 2.2GB.
 Not yet tested.
 10. This cookbook is intended to focus on "setup".
 I will update it from time to time as I discover shortcomings as I work with a new vbox instance.
-11. Look for specific "footprints" which will serve as examples to use tubetools.
+11. Look for specific "footprints" which will serve as examples of how to use tubetools.
+12. Get clear in your mind the difference between loading system software (apt-get install ..) vs installing python programs in yor venv with "pip install"
+13. Searching for system programs involves "apt-cache search <look for item>. https://pypi.org is really challenging to find the correct package.
 NOTE: As I often do, I started working on youtube2zim remotely over ssh.
 But it turns out there is a lot of useful logging feedback that flows to dispay 0 (a local screen) that is not forwarded to a remote ssh session.